 Njideka Akunyili Crosby was born in Enugu, Nigeria, in 1983 and currently lives and works in Los Angeles.
-She is the recipient of a 2017 MacArthur Fellowship and has received a number of awards and grants, including the Prix Canson, 2016; Next Generation honor, New Museum, 2015; Joyce Alexander Wein Artist Prize, 2015; and the James Dicke Contemporary Artist Prize, The Smithsonian American Art Museum, 2014, among others.
-She was an Artist in Residence at The Studio Museum in Harlem in 2011-2012.
+The artist was recently awarded an honorary doctorate from Swarthmore College in May 2019.
+She is also the recipient of a 2017 MacArthur Fellowship and has received a number of awards and grants, including the Prix Canson, 2016; Next Generation honor, New Museum, 2015; Joyce Alexander Wein Artist Prize, 2015; and the James Dicke Contemporary Artist Prize, The Smithsonian American Art Museum, 2014, among others.
+She was an Artist in Residence at The Studio Museum in Harlem in 2011–2012.

 In 2020, Akunyili Crosby’s work will be shown in the third of a trilogy of solo exhibitions curated by Pulitzer Prize-winning author and critic Hilton Als at the Yale Center for British Art, New Haven, Connecticut.
+The show will travel to The Huntington Library, Art Collections, and Botanical Gardens, San Marino, California.
 The artist has also been selected to participate in La Biennale di Venezia, 58th International Art Exhibition.
 Curated by Ralph Rugoff, Director of the Hayward Gallery in London, the exhibition is titled May You Live In Interesting Times and will be on view from May 11 through November 24, 2019.

 Akunyili Crosby’s work has been the subject of solo exhibitions at prominent venues internationally, including at the Modern Art Museum of Fort Worth, Texas; National Portrait Gallery, London (both 2018-2019); Baltimore Museum of Art (2017-2018); Norton Museum of Art, West Palm Beach, Florida (2016); and the Hammer Museum, Los Angeles (2015).